mrdoob/three.js/threejs/lessons/threejs-webvr-look-to-select.md

-Title: Three.js WebVR - Look to Select
+Title: Three.js VR - Look to Select
 Description: How to implement Look to Select.
-TOC: WebVR - Look To Select
+TOC: VR - Look To Select

 **NOTE: The examples on this page require a VR capable device.
 Without one they won't work.
 See [previous article](threejs-webvr.html) as to why**

-In the [previous article](threejs-webvr.html) we went over a very simple WebVR example using three.js and we discussed the various kinds of VR systems.
+In the [previous article](threejs-webvr.html) we went over a very simple VR example using three.js and we discussed the various kinds of VR systems.

 The simplest and possibly most common is the Google Cardboard style of VR which